-The framework’s modular approach users to customise content presentation, choose from various components to create a truly unique and bespoke package, while offering integration with external services and other applications within the existing online portfolio.
+>The framework’s modular approach allows users to customise content presentation, choose from various components to create a truly unique and bespoke package, while offering integration with external services and other applications within the existing online portfolio.

 The design, which was based on a similar Drupal site architecture delivered by Ixis for Haringey Council, fulfilled a number of key objectives including embedded video to enable the featuring of clips from online sources such as YouTube.
 This gave staff the opportunity to easily and instantly present information to the public in a clear and professional format.

 New drag-and-drop editing options have made uploads and modifications much easier and quicker to perform.
 Self-service functionality was also included as part of a more intuitive user experience in order to allow website visitors to promptly find information without the need to contact staff.

 Ixis also delivers ongoing service management, hosting and Drupal application support and 24/7 monitoring to Homes for Haringey to ensure the site remains accessible and secure.
 This includes regular security updates, development support and agile change management to allow for feature updates and service improvements.